Thornton’s Art Supply Colored Pencils

 Visual Appeal – 3.5/5

 When compared to their competition such as Crayola, Reeves, Prang, etc. these colored pencils do have comparable vibrancy.
 You do have to push down pretty hard to get really deep colors but it is still possible to a certain extent.
 You won’t enjoy the color depths of a premium line but then again you are paying only a fraction of the price for these so it is a good compromise.
 Also, the larger sets do have a pretty nice variety of color choices.
-Our biggest complaint is that the colors you see on the pencil don’t always match what the actual color output looks like so you will have to play with the colors and get a feel for them before diving in to a piece of work.
+Our biggest complaint is that the colors you see on the pencil don’t always match what the actual color output looks like so you will have to play with the colors and get a feel for them before diving into a piece of work.

 Usability and Durability – 3/5

 Being a softer core than many other budget offerings, you will probably notice that the tips seem to wear down and break off much more easily and quickly than you would like.
 This is likely due to having to push down pretty hard for good colors so if you are gentler it might not be as big of an issue.
-Application is much creamier than we expected although some pencils seem to have “scratchy” spots in them that come and go as you wear down the pencil.
-Also a nice bonus of being a somewhat softer core is that you can actually do some minor blending with these which can be somewhat of a rarity in budget pencil brands.
+The color application is much creamier than we expected although some pencils seem to have “scratchy” spots in them that come and go as you wear down the pencil.
+Also, a nice bonus of being a somewhat softer core is that you can actually do some minor blending with these which can be somewhat of a rarity in budget pencil brands.

 Packaging and Presentation – 4/5

 All but the largest sets come in a standard cardboard box.
 This is pretty standard for a budget colored pencil set so we can’t really complain about it.
-The largest set comes in a nice zippered black canvas case that makes transporting and protecting the pencils much easier but it of course comes at a bit of a premium.
+The largest set comes in a nice zippered black canvas case that makes transporting and protecting the pencils much easier but it, of course, comes at a bit of a premium.
 The pencils themselves are nicely decorated, however, with a color-coordinated shell that is stamped and also has an aesthetically-pleasing bronze accent on the bottom.

 Cost – 4.5/5